cristinalazaroruiz/MDScripts/ligand_parameterization/readme.md

 4- This MOL2 file from GAUSSIAN may have lost its correct nomenclature, you can use script mol2_nomenclature.py to get back the correct naming.
 A new MOL2 file, named nomenclature_file.mol2 will be created.

 5- Aditionally, this MOL2 file may have a column were the ligand name is "UNL".
 In protein-ligand dynamics with more than one ligand, a conflict can appear if all ligands are named "UNL".
-To solve this problem, you can use change_UNL.script to change "UNL" for a customized name for each ligand.
+To solve this problem, you can use change_UNL.script to change "UNL" for a customized name for each ligand (this name should be the same that is present in the original MOL2 with the correct configuration of the ligand)

 5-**Transformation of GAUSSIAN output (.FCHK) to CHG file**, using multifwn to calculate suitable charges for your ligand.